 FIGHTING WITH STAFF: Any member or guest who attempts to fight (see above definition) with a staff member, while on–duty, shall have their membership privileges (see above) suspended for a period of no less than two years.

 APPEALS: A written appeal of a decision must be submitted within 48 hours of notification.
-Appeal letters should be delivered to the Recreational Sports Director, who shall evaluate the appeal and forward all appropriate requests to the Recreation Committee for a formal hearing.
+Appeal letters should be delivered to the Recreation & Wellness Director, who shall evaluate the appeal and forward all appropriate requests to the Recreation Committee for a formal hearing.
 Appeal hearings are the responsibility of the Recreation Committee.
 Upon receipt of an appeal, the committee will host a hearing at the next available meeting time.
 Recommendations to uphold an appeal must be approved by a majority vote of the Recreation Committee.

 PART V – ATTIRE